 TIPS FOR ALL AWARD APPLICATIONS

-- Hear tips from past judges and watch the 2018 Tips for your AHRI Awards Application Webinar.
+- Hear tips from past judges and watch the 2019 AHRI Awards Information Webinar.

 - Many applications are received in each award so ensure you are clear and concise in your submission.
 Clearly identify your key points and use bullet lists and sub-headings where relevant.